 How We Integrate with Stripe Products

-Every time someone checks out on your site, we create a brand new product (formerly called a “plan” in Stripe).
+Every time someone checks out on your site, PMPro will create a product or reuse a similar product it has made before.
+There will be a separate product for every combination of initial price and recurring price that comes up.
 We adjust the pricing of the plan based on the price the member should pay at checkout.
 This includes any price adjustments for discount codes, other Add Ons, or custom code.
 We pass the custom product (plan) to the Stripe API to set up a subscription.
-Once that is done, we attempt to archive the product we created in Stripe.
-This doesn’t delete the subscription for the customer, but does help to keep all of these custom one-time-use products from littering up your Stripe dashboard.

 Why does PMPro create custom “Products” in Stripe?

 Creating the product through the API gives us greater flexibility over the price and other settings of a subscription.
 This method also allows our Add Ons and custom code to adjust the subscription pricing at checkout, which many membership sites need to do.

 This approach also makes the code more similar to how we handle subscriptions in other gateways, which allows us to avoid a certain amount of custom code just to support the Stripe API.

 The downside to this approach is that you cannot take advantage of some of the advanced reporting Stripe has for Products and Coupons.
 You can’t glance in Stripe and see how many people signed up for your “Gold Level” product because to Stripe it looks like everyone gets their own plan.

 Tools like ProfitWell and Baremetrics won’t generate accurate reports because of how we use trials and create separate products.
 We try to make up for this by having good reports ourselves, but those reporting tools are good, and there are gaps in the reporting we offer in app.
 We’re working to fix these things, but it takes time.

 For each subscription, you may see that customer is labeled as “trialing” until their next payment date.
 The “trial” status in Stripe just means that their first subscription payment has not been billed yet.